apache/beam/.test-infra/tools/README.md

 #### Modification

-If you want to modify the python versions to install, you must add/remove the versions within that are defined within the `python_versiones_arr` variable.
+If you want to modify the python versions to install, you must add/remove the versions within that are defined within the `python_versions_arr` variable.
 Example:

 - Original